Gonorrhea - Medical Condition

 Making The Gonorrhea Diagnosis

 Your doctor will ask you questions about your symptoms and may perform a physical exam.
-Your doctor will send either a urine sample, or a sample of the discharge from the infected site to a laboratory.
-The samples will be tested to see if they contain the bacteria that cause gonorrhea.
-Your doctor may also recommend that you be tested for other sexually transmitted infections, since people who have a sexually transmitted infection often have more than one.
+Your doctor will send either a urine sample, or a sample of the discharge from the infected site to a laboratory that will check it for gonorrhea.
+Your doctor may also perform a blood test to identify other diseases, since people who have a sexually transmitted infection often have more than one.

 Gonorrhea Treatment and Prevention